 Thankfully, in my third year of college, I discovered how to earn passive income with phone farming, and the rest was history.

 This is a screenshot from one of my Amazon accounts (I have a Canadian one as well).
 All of the gift card redemptions have come from phone farming.

 Not all of my earnings are pictured here.
-I have redeemed Starbucks and cryptocurrency as well.
+I have redeemed Starbucks cards as well.

 This should provide proof that phone farming is a straightforward way to earn an easy $20-$40 every month with a few old smartphones (if you live in Canada or the United States.
 Phone farming is a bit harder abroad).

 Phone farming is a concept that has largely been discussed on reddit.com/Beermoney, and involves utilizing idle smartphones to passively earn income.
 How do these smartphones earn money?
 There are 2 variety of apps that reward users for certain tasks: